Eccellenza Trentino-Alto Adige/Südtirol

 Eccellenza Trentino-Alto Adige/Südtirol (Eccellenza Trentino-Alto Adige) is the regional Eccellenza football division for clubs in the northern Italian region of Trentino-Alto Adige/Südtirol, Italy.
-It is competed amongst 16 teams, in one group.
+It is competed among 16 teams, in one group.
 The winners of the Groups are promoted to Serie D. The club who finishes second also have the chance to gain promotion, they are entered into a national play-off which consists of two rounds.

 Champions

 Here are the past champions of the Trentino-Alto Adige/Südtirol Eccellenza, organised into their respective seasons.